A. Michael Shumate

 Here are some of his websites featuring his other talents:

-VisualEntity.com For his general illustration
+VisualEntity.com For general illustration

-Grand-Poobah.com For his public speaking
+Grand-Poobah.com For Michael’s public speaking

-Elfstonepress.com For his writing
+Elfstonepress.com For non-fiction & fiction writing

-HandTypes.com For Branding Design Training
+LogoDesignTheory.com For Branding Design & Training

 As a painter, I am fluent in many styles and media, due to my long years as a commercial illustrator.
 Being an illustrator is an exciting challenge, requiring you to be ready to solve the client’s needs and not always do things the way you want.
 It pushes you to learn new skills and broaden your outlook.
 The world looks down on illustrators as lesser artists, sometimes even ‘fallen’ artists.
 I think that’s exactly backwards.
 Michelangelo, Rubens and Rembrandt were all commercial illustrators, doing the art that their clients wanted.
 That’s what their careers were.
 Sure they all did personal projects, but the bulk of their work, the stuff that fills the art history books, was mostly done for clients.